python/cpython/Doc/tutorial/classes.rst

        .
        <statement-N>

-The name :class:`BaseClassName` must be defined in a scope containing the derived class definition.
+The name :class:`BaseClassName` must be defined in a namespace accessible from the scope containing the derived class definition.
 In place of a base class name, other arbitrary expressions are also allowed.
 This can be useful, for example, when the base class is defined in another module::